 2021-22 saw good progression in our fundraising.
-The Fundraising Coordinator was appointed in April 2021 and has spent time to get to know EDAN Lincs projects, identifying needs and funding opportunities, working with businesses and individuals to build up a stream of funding from grants, events, corporate & personal partnerships and raising awareness of domestic abuse.
+Anna Davis, the Fundraising Coordinator appointed in April 2021 has spent time to get to know EDAN Lincs projects, identifying needs and funding opportunities, working with businesses and individuals to build up a stream of funding from grants, events, corporate & personal partnerships and raising awareness of domestic abuse.